-- (iv) Mycotoxin screening.
-The sample and related lot or batch fail quality assurance testing for mycotoxin screening if the results exceed the following limits: - (A) Total of Aflatoxin B1, B2, G1, G2: 20 μg/kg of substance; and - (B) Ochratoxin A: 20 μg/kg of substance. - (d) Residual solvent screening.
-Except as otherwise provided in this subsection, a sample and related lot or batch fail quality assurance testing for residual solvents if the results exceed the limits provided in the table below.
-Residual solvent results of more than 5,000 ppm for class three solvents, 50 ppm for class two solvents, and 2 ppm for class one solvents as defined in United States Pharmacopoeia, USP 30 Chemical Tests / <467> Residual Solvents (USP <467>) not listed in the table below fail quality assurance testing.
-When residual solvent screening is required, certified labs must test for the solvents listed in the table below at a minimum.
+(iv) Residual solvents screening.
+Certified labs must test for the solvents listed in the table below at a minimum.
+Except as otherwise provided in this subsection, a sample and corresponding product from which the sample was deducted fail quality assurance testing for residual solvents and must be disposed of consistent with WAC 314-55-097 if the results meet or exceed the limits provided in the table below.
+Residual solvent results of more than 5,000 ppm for class three solvents, 50 ppm for class two solvents, and 2 ppm for class one solvents as defined in United States Pharmacopoeia, USP 30 Chemical Tests / <467> - Residual Solvents (USP <467>) not listed in the table below fail quality assurance testing.